-VIHA's public housing portfolio is organized into 12 Asset Management Projects (AMPs) and includes 2,525 public housing units.
+VIHA's public housing portfolio is organized into 12 Asset Management Projects (AMPs) and includes 2536 public housing units.
 VIHA is focused on the rehabilitation of vacant apartments.
-VIHA currently has approximately 15 vacant apartments undergoing modernization.
+VIHA currently has approximately 450 vacant apartments exempted for Modernization and Redevelopment activities, including demolition, RAD and other modernization activities.
 VIHA will continue to assess the number of units to be exempted under this category during the fiscal year.